proycon/LaMachine/README.md

 ### Updating LaMachine

 When you are inside LaMachine, you can update it by running ``lamachine-update``, if you first want to edit your LaMachine's settings and/or the packages to be installed/updated, run ``lamachine-update --edit`` instead.
+Do note that this can't be used to uninstall software.

 The update normally only updates what has changed, if you want to force an update of everything instead, run ``lamachine-update force=1``.